 Other launch vehicles later replaced the Juno II as the primary launcher for the Explorer satellite series.
-However, another Juno II provided by the Marshall Center was fired on 1961, and launched an 82-pound satellite into orbit to conduct a complex gamma-ray astronomy experiment.
+However, another Juno II provided by the Marshall Center was fired on April 27, 1961, and launched Explorer XI into orbit to conduct a complex gammaray astronomy experiment.
+The spacecraft was referred to as the S-15 astronomy satellite and was developed by the Massachusetts Institute of Technology.